 Originally from Louisville, Kentucky, Jackie moved to New Orleans in 2012 to work in healthcare operations with a local non-profit that specializes in women's reproductive health.
 She has worked with NOAF since 2013 as an intake volunteer and now as a board member.
 Her favorite NOAF activity is coordinating the annual Sex Ed Bingo event.
 Jackie is committed to advancing the health of women and families in Louisiana and believes that access to healthcare starts in the voting booth.
 Jackie received her Human Factors Engineering degree from Embry-Riddle Aeronautical University and an MBA from the University of Louisville.
 She enjoys traveling, a well-made French 75 and has been unsuccessful in having a good relationship with the crawfish.

 Jessie Nieblas received her Master of Public Health from Tulane University in the Department of Global Community Health and Behavioral Science and her Bachelor of Arts from the University of California at Santa Barbara in Women's Studies.
 In her 10 years of work on sexual violence prevention and intervention, reproductive health and rights, and health care access, Jessie has designed, implemented, and evaluated programs; conducted outreach and engagement efforts with diverse communities; and raised funds through direct appeals, grants, and events.
 She has served as co-chair of Take Back the Night at UCSB, volunteered on RAINN's Online Hotline, and currently works at an anti-sexual violence organization.

-Apply to join the Board or the Intake Committee!
+Apply to join the Board or the Client Services Committee!